 Since WordPress 3.7, you don’t have to lift a finger to apply maintenance and security updates.
 Most sites are now able to automatically apply these updates in the background, though some configurations may not allow it.

 Interaction with visitors

 The WordPress blog allows visitors to leave messages or posts which means you can have interaction with potential and current clients.

 Login expiry improvement means that if you step away from the page and your user’s login session has expired, a new login notification system will ask the user to login without leaving the page they were working on.
-Plus WordPress help you create stronger passwords.
-Your password is your site’s first line of defense.
+Plus WordPress helps you create stronger passwords.
+Your password is your site’s first line of defence.
 It’s best to create passwords that are complex, long, and unique.
 To that end, our password meter has been updated in WordPress 3.7 to recognize common mistakes that can weaken your password: dates, names, keyboard patterns (123456789), and even pop culture references.